bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FaultPitchAngle_2amUo6QL91DeGgZLQHgMyf/Documentation.md

-angle between the strike of the slip surface and the slip vector (striation)
+Angle between the strike of the slip surface and the slip vector (striation).